 About Fashion Heals

-Fashion Heals for SickKids, the glamorous and inspirational grand finale to Toronto Fashion Week, is the fundraiser – and the fashion show – you’ll never forget.
+Fashion Heals for SickKids, is the fundraiser – and the fashion show – you’ll never forget.

 Very little can compare to how you’ll feel watching SickKids patients – children and adults alike – and their devoted doctors and clinicians rock the runway in support of the hospital’s Innovation Grant for Paediatric Cancer Care and Research and the SickKids VS Limits campaign to build a new SickKids Hospital.

-Our stylish 5th annual edition will be held Friday, February 8th 2019 in Yorkville Village.
+Our stylish 5th annual edition will be held in the fall of 2019.
 It’s a party for a cause – featuring fine food and drink, and Blake Carter and Peter Kash from 93-5 The Move.

 And of course, there is the evening’s highlight: a one-of-a-kind fashion show curated by Toronto’s premier fashion consultancy, La Closette.
 You will get to see, first hand, how your contribution makes an impact on so many young lives.
 Rocking the runway will not only be SickKids patients, but also their doctors and staff – past and current.
 You’ll even hear from our very special patient ambassador and speak to people who have a direct connection to the hospital.